Home > About BC Innkeepers > Bed and Breakfast in British Columbia

 - is situated on residentially or agriculturally zoned land

-- is licensed as a Bed & Breakfast inn by the appropriate licensing authority in the community/region
+- is licensed as a Bed & Breakfast inn by the appropriate licensing authority in the community/region and carries the proper insurance

 - is residential or agricultural in character